boots-edu/textbook/source/text/7-exceptions_code_qual/exceptions.md

 line = new Line(start, end, color);
 ```

 A note about finally.
-In this code it is not necessary since the code continues after the try/catch either way, so we can remove it and just let the program continue with creating the line.
-There are many use cases where we don't need a finally block, but there are some where we do.
+In this code it is not necessary since the code continues after the `try`/`catch` either way, so we can remove it and just let the program continue with creating the line.
+There are many use cases where we don't need a `finally` block, but there are some where we do.

-Here is a case where **_finally_** is useful:
+Here is a case where `finally` is useful:

 ```typescript
 import * as fs from "fs";